Jessica-L/ZenOfPython/paperProposal.md

 	18. If the implementation is easy to explain, it may be a good idea.
 	19. Namespaces are one honking great idea -- let's do more of those!

-We were suprised at how many people do not know about this valuable coding dogma for the Python language, and therefore have selected this topic for our paper and presentation in hopes of enlightening the realm of Python coders.
+We were suprised at how many people are unaware of this valuable coding dogma for the Python language, and
+therefore have selected this topic for our paper and presentation in hopes of enlightening the realm of Python
-There are also poor youTube videos about The Zen of Python and its application, so we were compelled to create one of substantial value.
+coders.
+There are also poor youTube videos about The Zen of Python and its application, so we were compelled to
+create one of substantial value.

 **Body:**